a2k11/next-connect/README.md

     deletes posts in PostFeed component
   - updated like button to send requests to server, added props to post to send back data to handleToggleLike in post feed
+  - added componentDidMount & componentDidUpdate to check like from user, also display total likes in post component
   -